Best Cheap Health Insurance in Alaska (2026)

 |---|---|---|

-- Moda has the most affordable medical insurance in Anchorage, Fairbanks and Juneau, Alaska's major cities.
-If you live in the Aleutian Islands or the more sparsely populated areas of Alaska, Premera BCBS is likely cheaper.
+- Moda has the most affordable medical insurance in Anchorage, Alaska's biggest city.
+If you live in other areas of Alaska, Premera BCBS is likely cheaper.

-- But Moda doesn't have good customer service, with more than three times as many complaints as expected for a company its size.
+- But Moda doesn't have great customer service, with more complaints than expected for a company of its size.
 If good service is a priority for you, Premera is a better option.

 - In Alaska, Gold plans cost less than Silver plans.
 Because Gold plans also cover more of your medical bills, they're a better option than Silver plans for most people in AK.